Magicianred/document-template-system/README.md

 As an Administrator you can:
 * Authorize a new user account,
 * Delete existing user accounts,
-* Change template state between active, blocked and suspended,
+* Change user state between active, blocked and suspended,
 * Accept a new document template for usage,
 * Transfer ownership of template to another Editor,
-* Edit the data of each user.
+* Edit the data of each user,
+* Change template state between active/inactive,
+* Manage data base.

 As an Editor you can:
 * Update your account data,